mauriciolg90/aivo_test/README.md

 |-> script.sql
 db_setup.py
 main.py
+requirements.txt

 ## Install principal packages

-We need Git tools to clone the project, PIP for install Python packages, a SQL server to make queries later and a virtual environment for Python:
+We need Git tools to clone the project, PIP to install Python packages, a SQL server to make queries and a virtual environment for Python:

 ```
 $ sudo apt install git